Ancient Roman architecture: Basilica

 The Roman basilica was a large public building where business or legal matters could be transacted.
-They were normally where the magistrates held court, and used for other official ceremonies, having many of the functions of the modern town hall.
+They were normally where the magistrates held court, and were used for other official ceremonies, having many of the functions of the modern town hall.
 The first basilicas had no religious function.
 As early as the time of Augustus, a public basilica for transacting business had been part of any settlement that considered itself a city, used in the same way as the late medieval covered market houses of northern Europe, where the meeting room, for lack of urban space, was set above the arcades.
 Although their form was variable, basilicas often contained interior colonnades that divided the space, giving aisles or arcaded spaces on one or both sides, with an apse at one end (or less often at each end), where the magistrates sat, often on a slightly raised dais.
 The central aisle tended to be wide and was higher than the flanking aisles, so that light could penetrate through the clerestory windows.

 The oldest known basilica, the Basilica Porcia, was built in Rome in 184 BC by Cato the Elder during the time he was censor.
 Other early examples include the basilica at Pompeii (late 2nd century BC).
 After Christianity became the official religion, the basilica shape was found appropriate for the first large public churches, with the attraction of avoiding reminiscences of the Greco-Roman temple form.

 Circus

 The Roman circus was a large open-air venue used for public events in the ancient Roman Empire.
 The circuses were similar to the ancient Greek hippodromes, although circuses served varying purposes and differed in design and construction.
 Along with theatres and amphitheatres, circuses were one of the main entertainment sites of the time.
-Circuses were venues for chariot racing, horse races, and performances that commemorated important events of the Empire were performed there.
+Circuses were venues for chariot racing, horse races; performances that commemorated important events of the Empire were performed there.
 For events that involved re-enactments of naval battles, the circus was flooded with water.

-The performance space of the Roman circus was normally, despite its name, an oblong rectangle of two linear sections of race track, separated by a median strip running along the length of about two thirds the track, joined at one end with a semicircular section and at the other end with an undivided section of track closed (in most cases) by a distinctive starting gate known as the carceres, thereby creating a circuit for the races.
+The performance space of the Roman circus was normally, despite its name, an oblong rectangle of two linear sections of race track, separated by a median strip running along the length of about two thirds the track, joined at one end with a semicircular section and at the other end with an undivided section of track, closed (in most cases) by a distinctive starting gate known as the carceres, thereby creating a circuit for the races.